Crannoch Circular Walk, Cullen

 - A walk along Cullen beach is a must.

-- Up the Bin Hill if you are feeling particularly adventurous.
+- An energetic hike up the Bin Hill if you are feeling particularly adventurous.

 Where can I stay in Cullen?